Knowledge Base

 You must reissue your SSL certificate if certain information changes, such as moving to a new location, changing server types, or changing hosting providers.
 You can reissue your SSL certificate at any time and as many times as you need.
 For SSL certificates with a 2-year term, you must reissue the certificate after one year.

-1. Log in to your Account Manager via https://www.networksolutions.com/my-account/login.
+1. Log in to your account via https://www.networksolutions.com/my-account/login.

-4. Select the SSL certificate you want to reissue.
+3. Navigate to SSL Certificate, then tap Manage for the SSL certificate that you want to reissue.

 5. In the SSL Control Panel, click on Reissue.